Ceveloper/TUM---CVDLAD/README.md

 ## Results
 Since there are no other end-to-end methods to compare against, the authors simply substitute the Dynamics module with other other spatio-temporal architectures.
-They choose the convolutional GRU in [], 3D ResNet[], and the 3D inception network from [].
-In this way, they obtain 3 deterministic and 3 probabilistic networks against which they can compare their method.  form the evaluation their reach the following conclusions:
+They choose the convolutional GRU in [[10]](#10), 3D ResNet[[11]](#11), and the 3D inception network from [[12]](#12).
+In this way, they obtain 3 deterministic and 3 probabilistic networks against which they can compare their method.
+From the evaluation their reach the following conclusions:
  * Their method achieves the best performance in both the deterministic and the probabilistic case, according to the unified perception metric.
 This motivates both the probabilistic module and the temporal block.
 They are the reasons for the performance improvement.

  *  The probabilistic approach improves the performance of every method